-Stephanie Cham, more commonly known as Stephi Cham, lives a life shaped by the arts.
+Stephanie Cham (better known as Stephi Cham) lives a life shaped by the arts.
 She developed her passion for music through her piano and vocal studies and by learning to play the zither, violin and guitar.
 Her favorite activity involves reading, sharing and creating stories.
 At eleven years old, she vowed to become an author.

 From junior high through college, she actively participated in various orchestras, choirs, service organizations, academic teams and competitions for music and writing.
 In 2012, Stephi and her friends established Song of Hope, a nonprofit organization that performs at care communities to raise money for scholarships awarded to young musicians.
 She served on its board of directors through 2016.

 Stephi ranked No. 1 in the Texas Music Educators Association (TMEA) statewide competition for piano.
 Inspired by her experience with the TMEA All-State Orchestra, Stephanie decided to continue musical work throughout her life.

 Stephi's favorite musical performances include collaboration: she performed John Carmichael's "Concierto Folklorico II.
 La Noche" with the Seven Lakes HS Orchestras, accompanied Alexander Rybak on Rachmaninoff's "Vocalise," and performed Bernstein's "Chichester Psalms" with the Seven Lakes HS Fine Arts Department and countertenor Ryland Angel.

 Stephi began writing in early childhood, actively keeping a journal, writing poetry daily, and reading voraciously.
 Her first publications included two poems and a short essay under Creative Communication.
 In 2016, she worked for Odyssey in Dallas.
 She authored six nonfiction biographical books on Asian-Americans published under Capstone Press in 2018.
 She worked as Chief Copy Editor for The Daily Campus and was a staff writer for Student Media Co.